GitcrackerUK/Chat-Bot-Backend-Filament/README.md

 Repository for backend of interactive chat with automated answers.
 App has basic functionality like express server which runs and handles two routes with set of responses accordingly to request.
+Routes and responses:

+-   Route '/' "welcome" sends greetings and 5 options to choose from
+-   Route '/firstOptions' handles response on first set of options and creates new possible branches

 #### Requirments